sigmonsays/sigmonsays.github.io/src/content/post/building-packages-with-docker.md

 takes a minimal base image tarball and installs all dependencies in it required to build your package.

-The build depenencies come from debian/control Build-Depends section.
+The build dependencies come from debian/control Build-Depends section.
 The package being built is a python application using virtualenv.
 A lot of the packages come from apt however.
 There is a bunch of python pip/easy install work performed too.

-Needless to say this takes quite some time to do since extracting a .deb and installing it is a pretty expensive operation when there is a lot of depenencies.
+Needless to say this takes quite some time to do since extracting a .deb and installing it is a pretty expensive operation when there is a lot of dependencies.

 Obverve the following times